 Regarding the CWG-Stewardship, the Chair informed Council there is a public comment period on the RZERC Charter.
 The ccNSO will need to appoint one member to this group.
 PTI Bylaws and contract between PTI and ICANN, is relevant to the ccTLD Community – it will be on the agenda in Helsinki.
 Intellectual property rights around IANA is also in discussion.
 Also, the CSC membership will be discussed later on the call.

-As related to the CCWG Accountability, the Chair noted there has been discussions on how to structure Work Stream 2.
+As related to the CCWG Accountability, the Chair noted there have been discussions on how to structure Work Stream 2.
 There will be a face to face meeting in Helsinki on the Sunday before the official start of the meetings.
 It appears there is diminishing interest from the ccTLD community from both members and participants.

 Action 119-02: